metafy-social/python-scripts/scripts/Locate Address/README.md

     One use-case for this is when you want to send login information to users for your website.

-    In this article, we're going to see how you can find the location of an IP address using Python.
+    Here, we're going to see how you can find the location of an IP address using Python.

 - Get your tools ready